 – Equipment managed/operated by multiple organizations or for different programmes, registered under different WSIs are installed at the same location.
 For example, Germany operates a GOS surface station with WSI 0-20000-0-10393, a GCOS Upper-air Network (GUAN) station with WSI 0-20001-0-10393, a Global Observing System (GOS) wind profiler (0-20000-0-10394) as well as a Baseline Surface Radiation Network (BSRN) and Integrated Carbon Observing System (ICOS) station (WSI 0-20008-0-LIN) in close vicinity.
 These four observing facilities were therefore able to be grouped as a station cluster, named “Lindenberg” (see Figure 3.3).

 Figure 3.3.
 Example of a grouping of observing facilities, in Lindenberg, Germany.

-It should be noted that further stations in this area which do not belong to this station cluster might be shown on the OSCAR/Surface map.Note: Further stations in this area which do not belong to this station cluster might be shown on the OSCAR/Surface map.
+Note: Further stations in this area which do not belong to this station cluster might be shown on the OSCAR/Surface map.

 Example 3: Grouping observing facilities to meet a defined purpose